Dogean/dogean/README.md

 I'm Dogean!

-- 🌐 The only way to contact me is through discord *Dogean#4612*
-- 📜 I’m currently experienced in Java.
-- 🔨 I'm currently working on my own Projects *(Server Core, Staff Utilities and much more)*

 *I mostly do private work so don't expect to see much public commits from me*

 ### My GitHub Statistics